 Sometimes signing up for a bundle of services will save you money.

-- The Disney+ Welcome Bundle includes Hulu, ESPN+, and Disney+ for $13.99/month.
-If you purchased the basic tier of each of these separately, you’d spend nearly $22.
+- The Disney+ Welcome Bundle includes Hulu, ESPN+, and Disney+ for $29.99/month, which is the cost of ESPN+ alone.

-- You can get the Paramount+ and Showtime bundle for $11.99/month.
-Buying them separately would cost nearly $16.
+- You can get the Paramount+ and Showtime bundle for $12.99/month.
+Buying them separately would cost over $15.

 Drop live TV services